austinhaas/message-stream/README.txt

-This code provides two additional services on top of SBCL's concurrent mailbox implementation [1]: 1.
-Waiting for a new message can timeout and 2.
-The mailbox gets a buffer to store messages in the order they were received, and we can treat the whole thing as a pseudo-sequence.
-This allows us to do things like wait for a particular message (e.g., using STREAM-FIND) while keeping any preceding messages intact and in order for later operations.
+This code is an extension to SBCL's concurrent mailbox implementation [1] which allows us to treat the mailbox like a pseudo-sequence.
+With it we can do things like wait for a particular message (e.g., using STREAM-FIND) while keeping any preceding messages intact and in order for later operations.

 One very important caveat is that, while any thread can send messages to the mailbox used by a message-stream, only one thread can safely